carecon/Intune/README.md

 # Intune

-collection of Intune scripts and links
+This repo is a collection of Intune scripts and links